 Moisture control

-Maintaining the right moisture levels in a composting toilet is important.
+Maintaining the right moisture level is incredibly important.
 Too little moisture and the composting process won't happen.
 Too much moisture and the compost will become saturated so the microbes doing the hard work become starved of oxygen.
 When the compost pile becomes anaerobic, things get smelly as methane is produced instead of carbon dioxide.

 Urine Diversion

-Urine diversion in composting toilets helps reduce odor for two reasons.
+Urine diversion helps reduce od for two reasons.
 Firstly, it prevents the solids from becoming saturated and turning anaerobic.
 Secondly, it ensures liquid is kept separate so it can be dealt with or used before the urea turns to smelly ammonia.
 Urine won't smell initially but will when it is left to stand.

 How does a urine diverter work and what makes a good one?